HenrikBengtsson/globals/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Packages which this enhances but not available for checking:
+    Package which this enhances but not available for checking: ‘glmGamPoi’
-      'speedglm', 'glmGamPoi'
     ```

 # seer